smemsh/ansible-role-vmiterate/README.rst

 configured in group/host variables.

 #. edit `vars/config.yml`_
+#. provide a `secrets.yml` somewhere in play, inventory, or role
+   `vars/` dir, which is read in for configuration management user's password variable `secret_cfmgmt_password`.  this is for logging in via serial console.  ssh password logins are disabled in `cloud-init` configuration.
 #. define the following variables (presumably via host/group vars):

        :domain: dns domain for the VMs